LawrencePerson/synopsys-action/README.md

 The most common way to set up the Synopsys Bridge is to configure the action to download the small (~50 MB) CLI utility that is then automatically run at the right stage of your pipeline.

-The latest version of Synopsys Bridge will be downloaded by default.
+The latest version of Synopsys Bridge downloads by default.

 ## Manual Synopsys Bridge

-If you are unable to download the Synopsys Bridge from our internet-hosted repository or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or pre-configure your GitHub runner to include the Synopsys Bridge.
-In this latter case, you would specify the `synopsys_bridge_path` parameter to specify the location of the directory in which the Synopsys Bridge is pre-installed.
+If you are unable to download the Synopsys Bridge from our internet-hosted repository, or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or pre-configure your GitHub runner to include the Synopsys Bridge.
+In this latter case, specify the `synopsys_bridge_path` parameter to specify the location of the directory in which the Synopsys Bridge is pre-installed.

 # Future Enhancements